 Online deal site Tanga decided that if you’ve got a good thing going, why stop?
 There’s no rule that your promotions must end after Black Friday, Cyber Monday and Giving Tuesday pass.
 It’s over when you say it’s over.
 You can extend your holiday sales for as long as you like — after all, it’s your business, right?

 In order to maximize the shopping frenzy, plan to send emails to remind your customers that your business is a boundless resource for holiday shopping.
 You don’t have to open your doors at 5 a.m. to cash in on willing shoppers — just add your own spin and get the word out.

 In addition, don’t forget about Small Business Saturday, which is sandwiched between Black Friday and Cyber Monday!
-Here’s our guide on how to take part in this relatively recent but highly successful holiday tradition.
+Here’s our guide on how to take part in this highly successful holiday tradition.